httpwg/wg-materials/ietf117/minutes.md

 mnot: So we don't need a hard requirement.

-mnot: We have folks stuffing binary stuff in there so ...
+mnot: We have folks stuffing binary stuff in there, which isn't great.

 MT: I don't know how someone presented with a string can decide if it's bytes or strings.